 The Commonwealth shall pay interest whether or not the Contractor has submitted a separate invoice for the interest amount.
 Interest shall only be payable in accordance with this clause 8 if the interest amount exceeds A$100.

-Invoice (core)
+Invoice (Core)

 An invoice is correctly rendered under clause 8 if: